arnaldojunioral/TopMatFVT/README.md

 ## 🚀 Getting started

-Save the [TopMatFVT.m](https://raw.githubusercontent.com/arnaldojunioral/TopMatFVT/main/TopMatFVT.m) program (17 kB) and launch MATLAB in the same directory.
+Save the [TopMatFVT.m](https://raw.githubusercontent.com/arnaldojunioral/TopMatFVT/main/TopMatFVT.m) program (9.57 kB) and launch MATLAB in the same directory.
 The program can be executed with the following command:

-Run the main function:

 **TopMatFVT(nx, ny, volfrac, penal, rfil, ft)**